Using from Command Line

 If no components are specified, the default set of components will be installed instead.
 This includes components with elements

 <ForcedInstallation> set to

 true.
 The default installation can be only done with an installer binary.
 The

 --root option can be used to select an installation target directory:

 To print information about available component updates, run the

 check-updates command with the maintenance tool:

 update without arguments will update all components that have an update available.
-Essential components are always updated first, same way as it is done when launching updater from GUI.
+Essential and ForcedUpdate components are always updated first, same way as when launching the updater from GUI.
+After Essential and ForcedUpdate components are updated, the installer needs to be restarted for other updates.
 To update only a specific subset of installed components, they can be provided as an optional argument for

 maintenancetool.exe update componentA componentB